Timvrakas/ASSU-LegalDiff/constitution.md

             1. Undergraduate population: All undergraduate members of the Association
             2. Graduate population: All graduate and professional school members of the Association
             3. Association population: All members of the Association
+            4. Caleb Smith: All persons not described above
     3. Rights of Membership
         1. All members of the Association shall also be liable for such fees as this Association may assess.
 However, all members shall have the right to a full refund of any and all fees paid to the Association.
         2. The Association shall enact no legislation respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Association for a redress of grievances.